Locations:

 What should I expect after the test?

-Following your Berg balance scale test, your provider will tally up your scores and discuss their findings with you.
-They may use the results of your test to determine next steps in treatment.
+After you’ve completed all the tasks on the Berg balance scale, your provider will tally your scores and discuss your results with you.
+They may use your test results to determine next steps in diagnosis or treatment.

 Results and Follow-Up